Effective Date: 06/22/2023

-So that you can better understand the types of Skyhook Services that are available, and how and why data collection is important to the provision of these services, below is a brief description of the main types of products and services offered by Skyhook.
+So that you can better understand the TPS solution and how and why data collection is important to the provision of the solution, below is a brief description of the functionalities of TPS.

-Geofencing: Skyhook’s on-device software may also be used to determine a device’s proximity to nearby points of interest, or whether a device has entered or exited a pre-defined geographic perimeter.
-For example, an application developer may use Skyhook software to understand when a user is in proximity of a coffee shop, in order to deliver a relevant coupon, advertisement or different user experience.
+Geofencing: The TPS software may also be used to determine a device’s proximity to nearby points of interest, or whether a device has entered or exited a pre-defined geographic perimeter.
+For example, geofencing might be used to alert a logistics company that a particular device or shipment has arrived at or departed from a warehouse facility.

-When end users engage with mobile devices or customers that integrate or leverage the Skyhook Services (including via SDK, API or otherwise), Skyhook may collect data that may (but does not necessarily) include the following:
+When end users engage with mobile devices or customers that use TPS (including via SDK, API or otherwise), Skyhook may collect data that may (but does not necessarily) include the following:

-In general, Skyhook uses the information collected in order to operate, maintain and deliver the Skyhook Services and to develop new products, services or datasets.
+In general, Skyhook uses the information collected in order to operate, maintain and deliver the TPS solution and to develop new products, services or datasets.
 In particular, Skyhook uses the information generated or collected as follows:

-Skyhook requires all clients and third parties using the Skyhook location and context services to provide notice regarding data collection and use, and to obtain all opt-ins, consents or permissions required, including without limitation any data such party collects, uses, and/or discloses from its users, the provision of such data to Skyhook, and the other party’s use of such data.
+Skyhook requires all clients and third parties using TPS to provide notice regarding data collection and use, and to obtain all opt-ins, consents or permissions required, including without limitation any data such party collects, uses, and/or discloses from its users, the provision of such data to Skyhook, and the other party’s use of such data.

-In addition, Skyhook also allows users to directly opt-out from Skyhook’s Services as follows:
+In addition, Skyhook also allows users to directly opt-out from TPS as follows:

-Location Information: For users who do not want any location data to be collected, the application, device, or operating system provides controls for disabling all location services.
+Location Information: For users who do not want any location data of their devices to be collected by TPS-enabled applications, services or devices, the application, device, or operating system provides controls for disabling location services.
 This choice may limit the functionality of the device or installed applications.

-Data Security: Skyhook is committed to protecting the security of information that is collected by its technology.
-We follow generally accepted industry standards to protect the information submitted to us, both during transmission and once we receive it.
+Data Security: Skyhook uses a variety of technical, administrative, and organizational measures to protect data, both during transmission and once we receive it.
 However, no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 Therefore, we cannot guarantee the absolute security of all information.

 Skyhook may share information that we collect from our Location Services or obtain via partners as follows:

-The Skyhook Services are not developed or intended for persons under 13 years of age.
+The TPS solution is not developed or intended for persons under 13 years of age.
 We do not knowingly solicit or collect any personally identifiable information including from children under the age of 13, nor do we knowingly market our Services to children under the age of 13.

 As of May 25, 2018, with respect to individuals in the European Union, the European Economic Area and Switzerland who use the Skyhook Services, the following policies, clarifications and rules also apply.